Kanban for Software Teams

 Little’s Law

-WIP Limits
+Development Workflow with WIP Limits

-Apply WIP Limits
+Development Workflow with WIP Limits

 Step 3: Define ‘done’ for each step in the process.

 Being clear and explicit about what ‘done’ means for each step of the workflow further enhances overall transparency about how the system operates, and provides a foundation for how to improve it.
 A transparent definition of done brings predictability and ensures quality.
-Making the exit criteria explicit means that the work for each step is done in a consistent and repeatable way, and that the work item is a known state when done.
+Making the exit criteria explicit means that the work for each step is done in a consistent and repeatable way, and that the work item is in a known state when done.

 One of the core concepts in Lean Manufacturing is Standard Work.
 The idea is that we get consistent results from a process that is applied consistently.
 This may seem anathema for knowledge workers who are motivated by autonomy.
 The idea isn’t to use the standards as a way to limit the team.
 Rather, the standard is to be used a baseline for continuous improvement.
 It is only possible to evaluate improvements objectively when existing workflow procedures are ‘standardized’.
 As standards improve, the new standard becomes the basis for further improvements: improving standardized work is a never-ending process.